 Save for later

-Why not pin this easy chilli recipe to one of your Pinterest boards so you can find it easily?
+If you would like to make this chilli con carne rice casserole with corn topping why not save the recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.